curious-containers/curious-containers.github.io/_docs/010-red-beginners-guide.md

 Use `faice schema show red-connector-http` to show the corresponding jsonschema and all connector options, including BASIC or DIGEST auth.

 Use the `ccagent red` commandline tool to execute the experiment.
-The

 ```bash
 ccagent red ./red.yml